 To fulfill the requirements for the Graduate Certificate Program in Digital Humanities (GCP/DH) students must complete at least three courses (9 semester hours) in digital humanities and a faculty supervised field experience (1 semester hour).
 Courses will be drawn from those approved for GCP/DH credit by the Digital Humanities Curriculum Advisory Committee of the Carolina Digital Humanities Initiative (CDHI) Faculty Steering Committee.
 Students will be encouraged to supplement these courses with offerings from a corresponding list of approved DH graduate courses at Duke University and North Carolina State University, though at least one course for the certificate must be completed at UNC.

-Here is a list of courses that are available for Fall 2018, for previously offered courses please click here.
+Here is a list of courses that are available for Spring 2019, for previously offered courses please click here.
 Faculty and graduate students may suggest additional classes to be included in the program by contacting us.

 Questions?
 Want to talk through the GCP/DH?
 Please contact us using this form and we will get back to you as soon as possible.